 With respect to the roles of Chair and Chief Executive Officer, the Corporate Governance Guidelines provide that the roles may be separated or combined, and the Board will exercise its discretion in combining or separating these positions as it deems appropriate in light of prevailing circumstances.
 Since the business combination with GigCapital4, the role of Chair has been held by Peter Cannito.
-Since October 2022, the role of Chief Executive Officer has been held by Amanda Long.
+Since January 15, 2025, the role of Chief Executive Officer has been held by Kevin McAleenan.
 Given Mr. Cannito's extensive experience in the defense, technology and government service industries, the Board determined that Mr. Cannito is best positioned to lead the Board in its ongoing oversight of the Company's operations and strategy.
-Given Mrs. Long's business experience, particularly working in executive positions for technology companies, the Board determined Mrs. Long is best positioned to serve as Chief Executive

-Officer of the Company.
+Given Mr. McAleenan's business experience, particularly working in the highest levels of government and his intimate understanding of current national security priorities, the Board determined Mr. McAleenan is best positioned to serve as Chief Executive Officer of the Company.